pydata/xarray/doc/tutorial.rst

 Variables are light-weight objects used as the building block for datasets.
-They are more primitive objects, so operations with them provide marginally higher performance than using DataArrays. **However, manipulating data in the form of a Dataset or DataArray should almost always be preferred**, because they can use more complete metadata in context of coordinate labels.
+They are more primitive objects, so operations with them provide marginally higher performance than using DataArrays.
+However, manipulating data in the form of a Dataset or DataArray should almost always be preferred, because they can use more complete metadata in context of coordinate labels.

+You can find a read-only copy of the variables associated with a Dataset in its ``.variables`` attribute, or for a DataArray in its ``.variable`` attribute.